 | Localeze | US | Yelp, CitySearch, Yahoo Local |

 One quirk about aggregators: data updates aren’t instant.
-After submitting your information, it can take 4-6 weeks for changes to propagate through all connected directories.
-Plan for this reason if you’re moving locations or changing phone numbers.
+After you submit your information, it can take 4 to 6 weeks for changes to spread through all connected directories.
+Plan for this if you’re moving locations or changing phone numbers.

 Generic directories are fine, but industry-specific directories are where you’ll find your actual customers.
 A plumber benefits more from a listing on Checkatrade than on a general business directory.
 A restaurant needs to be on TripAdvisor and OpenTable, not just Yellow Pages.